FunctionFoundry/react-fluxury/README.md

 Higher order functions are so cool and are compatible with ES6 classes.

+In this case state is passed down as props to the wrapped component.

 ```js
 var Component = require('react').Component;
 var {createStore, dispatch} = require('fluxury');